Skip to main content

 Chair, Non-Executive Director

-Morning Herald and is a regular guest reporter on Four Corners, 7.30 and 60 Minutes.
+Adele Ferguson is a Gold Walkley award winning journalist with the ABC.
 She is the author of the bestselling books Banking Bad and an unauthorised biography on Gina Rinehart.
 Adele started her career at The Advertiser in Adelaide and over her career has worked across various mastheads including BRW and The Australian.
-She is an eight-time Walkley Award winner and other awards include two Gold Quill awards, two Gold Kennedy Awards, a Logie and the Graham Perkin Journalist of the Year.
+She is a nine-time Walkley Award winner and other awards include two Gold Quill awards, two Gold Kennedy Awards, a Logie and the Graham Perkin Journalist of the Year.
 In 2019 she was appointed a Member of the Order of Australia (AM) for her services to print and broadcast journalism.
 She has a Bachelor of Economics and a Bachelor of Arts (Honours) from Adelaide University.

 Victoria Laurie